CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ## Lustre Terminology

 The Lustre file system is constituted by a set of I/O servers called Object Storage Servers (OSSs) and disks called Object Storage Targets (OSTs).
 The metadata operations of a file are controlled by Metadata Servers (MDSs) and stored on Metadata Targets (MDTs).
 Basically, the servers handle the RPC requests in order to access the files and metadata; the clients do not access storage directly.
-Each OSS/MDS export multiple OST/MDT in order to improve the I/O parallelism
+Each OSS/MDS exports multiple OST/MDT to improve the I/O parallelism

 * Object Storage Servers (OSSs): They handle RPC requests from the clients in order to access the storage.
 Moreover, they manage a set of OSTs; each OSS has more than one OST to improve the I/O parallelism.
 * Object Storage Targets (OSTs): Usually, an OST consists of a block of storage devices under RAID configuration.
 The data are stored in one or more objects, and each object is stored on a separate OST.